slemire/slemire.github.io/_posts/2019-11-30-htb-writeup-heist.md

 ![](/assets/images/htb-writeup-heist/heist_logo.png)

-Heist starts off with a support page on which I find a username and a Cisco IOS config file containing hashed & encrypted passwords.
+Heist starts off with a support page with a username and a Cisco IOS config file containing hashed & encrypted passwords.
 After cracking two passwords from the config file and getting access to RPC on the Windows machine, I find additional usernames by RID cycling and then password spray to find a user that has WinRM access.
-Once I have a shell, I discover a running Firefox process and after dumping the memory and doing some expert-level forensics (ie: running `strings`), I find the administrator password.
+Once I have a shell, I discover a running Firefox process and dump its memory to disk so I can do some expert-level forensics (ie: running `strings`) to find the administrator password.

 ## Summary